schmartmann/datadog_writing_test/readme.md

 Now that we have a server and a database, let’s build an index view to make sure the two are communicating correctly.

+## Templating Views

-`Server.rb` controls how your server responds to HTTP requests, and is where your routes live.
+The `server.rb`file controls how your server responds to HTTP requests, and is where your routes live.

 You should see a function block that describes your application’s root path at `/`:

-`server.rb`:
+**server.rb**:
 ```ruby
 get “/“ do
   erb :index